gnosis/dex-services/README.md

 The BatchExchange system only consists of a simple service that queries the relevant auction information (orders and balances) directly from the blockchain.
 It then tries to find and submit a valid solution as soon as the order collection phase for a given auction ends.

 The repo ships with a very naive solver, that can at the moment only match two orders between the fee token (*token0*) and another token if those orders overlap.
-A more sophisticated solver using a linear programming approach is not open sourced at the moment.
+A more sophisticated solver using a mixed integer programming approach is not open sourced at the moment.
 In order to implement a custom solver, check the smart contract for the required constraints in the `submitSolution` method.

 ### Running BatchExchange